 Doctors should always consider iron deficiency even without anemia because your persisting, unexplained, unspecific, and often severe symptoms cause you to feel shit, and long‐lasting iron deficiency may be challenging to treat.

-Iron deficiency can be very severe despite normal hemoglobin count.
+Iron deficiency can be very severe despite a normal hemoglobin count.
 Symptoms may be debilitating, and if they last longer, should raise a doctor’s suspicion.

 Why don’t they?